Your referencing must be comprehensive, accurate and consistent.

 OSCOLA 4th ed.

 This is a footnote style used in Newcastle Law School.
-If you are using EndNote, there is an OSCOLA 4th style available.
+If you are using EndNote, there is an OSCOLA 4th style available (you need to choose OSCOLA_4th_edn style in EndNote rather than OSCOLA 4th).

 See the Law Subject Guide for more information.